Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

     $wgFCKEditorSpecialElementWithTextTags = 0; // 1= <nowiki>, <source> and <syntaxhighlight> tags => img- element
     #26.02.15<-

 	#24.03.16->
-	#Debug- mode of resource loader (use only for testing purposes):
-    #$wgResourceLoaderDebug = true;

 	#In case CKEDITOR is installed in some special place, define installation path
 	#with $wgCKEditor_BASEPATH.
-If variable is undefined, value will be 'extensions/WYSIWYG/ckeditor/'.
+If variable is undefined, default value is 'extensions/WYSIWYG/ckeditor/'.
 	#NOTE!
 Path must end with character '/' in linux (opsys. windows is untested).
 	#$wgCKEditor_BASEPATH = 'extensions/WYSIWYG/ckeditor/';

+	#Debug- mode of resource loader (use only for testing purposes):
+    #$wgResourceLoaderDebug = true;
 	#24.03.16<-

+	#17.04.16->
+	#In case source files of WYSIWYG are used, they will work only if wgWYSIWYGSourceMode is set to true.
+	#$wgWYSIWYGSourceMode = true;
+	#17.04.16<-

 --------------